You are currently browsing the first page of the tag archives.

 Looking for something specific?
 Try the search box at the top of the page.

 Objective-C 2.0 offers some neat new features that make life easier for programmers.
-If you’re familiar with Java programming you are used to declaring getter and setter functions to access the instance variables of a class, and similarly in C#, you have the ability to declare property functions, get and set, which do the same… Continue reading the rest of “Objective-C Class Properties.”
+If you’re familiar with Java programming you are used to declaring getter and setter functions to access the instance variables of a class, and similarly in C#, you have the ability to declare property functions, get and set, which do the same… Click to continue reading the rest of “Objective-C Class Properties.”